 - To report on progress and provide updates of PEPA/IPEPA palliative care placement outcomes

-- To advise the other National Palliative Care Projects of PEPA placement outcomes occurring within palliative care and create an opportunity to collaborate on common issues of interest within the CoP
+- To advise the other National Palliative Care Projects of PEPA/IPEPA placement outcomes occurring within palliative care and create an opportunity to collaborate on common issues of interest within the CoP

 - To provide a point of contact for PEPA/IPEPA placement participants on the specific initiative or interest area affecting palliative care placements for the general healthcare workforce.